carlanetto/M4comp2018/README.md

 M4comp2018
 ==========

 The R package M4comp2018 contains the 100000 time series from the M4-competition.
+It also includes the true future values (the test part).

 Installation
 ------------

-Development version with latest features:
+Development version with the latest features:

 ``` r
 # install.packages("devtools")